Skip to content

 How Is Plantar Fasciitis Diagnosed?

-Plantar fasciitis is commonly misdiagnosed for similar conditions such as tarsal tunnel syndrome and posterior tibial nerve entrapment.
+Plantar fasciitis is commonly misdiagnosed for similar conditions such as tarsal tunnel syndrome and posterior tibial nerve entrapment — highlighting the need for proper evaluation and diagnosis by a provider with specialized training in this condition.

 The degenerative condition is typically diagnosed with the following techniques (Thing et al., 2012):